-Rabobank Foundation launches children’s cookery book “ROOTS Kids”
+Rabobank Foundation launched children’s cookery book “ROOTS Kids”

 ‘What do African children eat for breakfast?’
 You can read the answer to this and other questions in the new cookbook ROOTS kids.
-In the spring, we invited Dutch children to submit entertaining and interesting questions for their African peers.
+In the spring of 2017, we invited Dutch children to submit entertaining and interesting questions for their African peers.
 We received nearly 100 submissions!
 Rabobank Foundation asked African children to respond, using their input to create a unique cookery book.

 ROOTS Kids fosters children’s awareness of the miracle of food, where it comes from and the importance of healthy eating and eliminating waste.
-The book will be launched as part of Dutch Agri Food Week 2017.
+The book is launched as part of Dutch Agri Food Week 2017.

 Where our food comes from